How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 What is immovable property?

-An immovable property refers to fixed assets attached to the earth, such as plots, houses, apartments, shops, and buildings, which cannot be moved without altering their nature.
+An immovable property is a fixed asset attached to the ground.
+This includes plots, houses, apartments, shops, and buildings.
+It cannot be moved without changing its nature.

 Who Can Transfer Property In Pakistan?